rimutaka/lambda-debugger-runtime-emulator/README.md

 - successful responses are sent back to the caller if the response queue is configured (`proxy_lambda_resp`)
 - panics or handler errors are not sent back to AWS
 - the same incoming SQS message is reused until the lambda completes successfully
-- _runtime-emulator_ deletes the request message from `proxy_lambda_req` queue when the local lambda completes successfully
+- _lambda-emulator_ deletes the request message from `proxy_lambda_req` queue when the local lambda completes successfully
 - _proxy-lambda_ deletes the response message from `proxy_lambda_resp` queue after forwarding it to the caller, e.g. to API Gateway
 - _proxy-lambda_ purges `proxy_lambda_resp` queue before sending a new request to `proxy_lambda_resp`
 - you have to purge `proxy_lambda_req` queue manually to delete stale requests